levy5307/ClickHouse-Docker/README.md

 ## Usage

-Use the following command to build the Docker image:
+Use the following command to build a Docker image:

 ```
 docker build -t clickhouse-buildenv .